 Recycling symbols decoded: what these 12 symbols mean

 Recycling is essential for ensuring the wellbeing of our planet going forward, but it can be difficult to figure out what each of the recycling symbols actually mean.
-As part of Professional Beauty's Sustainability Week, we break down the 12 essential symbols you need to know to make a change to how your beauty salon or spa impacts the planet:
+In celebration of Global Recycling Day, we break down the 12 essential symbols you need to know to make a change to how your beauty salon or spa impacts the planet:

 1. Mobius Loop